Greenpoint Daycare Waitlist 2026: Timing, Strategy, and What to Ask

 Mistake 4: Not touring during construction or staffing

 A finished daycare tour looks the same at every program.
 A construction tour tells you far more.
-What is the space actually like?
+What is the space like?
 Is the director showing up?
 Are they honest about what is not yet built?
 Families who tour early get better information and often get priority later.

 A note on deposits